Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for the 3D incompressible Navier-Stokes equations

 For all $u \in U$, we employ the short-hand notation

 A similar notation was used by Schumann~\cite{schumannSubgridScaleModel1975}.

-By using the 1D property \eqref{eq:divergencetheorem} for $g^h_i$, we obtain the following filter-swap commutation properties for the multi-dimensional grid filters (with $j \neq i$ and no sum over $i$):
+By using the 1D property \eqref{eq:divergencetheorem} for $g^h_i$, we obtain the following filter-swap commutation property for the multi-dimensional grid filters (with no sum over $i$):

-Similar to \cref{eq:cl-continuous-commutation} and \eqref{eq:divergencetheorem}, these properties are discrete equivalents of the continuous property $f \partial_i = \partial_i f$ which allow for switching between continuous and discrete derivatives.
+This is a discrete equivalent of the ininitesimal property $f^\Delta \partial_i = \partial_i f^\Delta$ which allows for switching between infinitesimal and discrete derivatives.
 The important observation is that the filter definition changes with the derivative definition.

-Note also that $f^h_i$ averages over one dimension less than $f^h$ (two instead of three), and that $f^h_{i j}$ averages over one dimension less than $f^h_i$ (one instead of two).
-In \cref{eq:divergencetheorem}, this is also the case: we average over zero dimensions instead of one.
-This is why the left hand side of \eqref{eq:divergencetheorem} does not have any filter (it can be thought of as a zero-dimensional filter).

-Since the filters $f^h$, $f^h_i$, and $f^h_{i j}$ are used to filter scalar fields, there is still some freedom in how to filter vector fields.
-We propose the following three filtered versions of a vector field $u \in U^3$: the volume-averaged (VA), projected volume-averaged (PVA), and surface-averaged (SA) fields defined as
+The 1D case in \cref{eq:cl-continuous-commutation} can be seen as a special case of \cref{eq:ns-filter-swap}, where the 1D volume is $[x \pm h / 2]$ and the 1D surface is a single point in $\{ x \pm h / 2 \}$.